evalott100/AdventOfCode/README.md

-# AdventOfCode
+# AdventOfCode23
-Advent of Code.
-I'm going to use python for convenience.
+[Advent of Code 2023](https://adventofcode.com/2023).
+I'm going to use python for convenience, maybe C if I have the time.
 I also probably won't do all of them since I'm lazy.